Heudiini/rapid-api-project/README.md

 Check it live: https://heudiini.github.io/rapid-api-project/ Api on Heroku: https://heudiinisapi.herokuapp.com/news

-1. climate-change-live-api made with Anya Kubow tutorial, *heroku
-*rapid-api
+1. Updating-climate-change-live-api from all over the globe

-3. I myself building HTML as the result of this API
+2. Also building HTML as the result of this API

 A Demo to show how to build your own API and host in on RapidAPI